emmyileeva/Frontend-Instagram/README.md

 ## Future Updates

-- Implement real-time notifications for interactions.
+- Real-time notifications for interactions to enhance user engagement.
-- Improve search functionality with filters and sorting options.
+- Advanced search functionality with filters and sorting options for discovering content.
-- Enhance messaging feature with multimedia support.
+- Multimedia support in messaging features for richer communication experiences.

 ## Credits